Make a coin vanish before your audience's eyes.

 - Clear drinking glass

-- Now, tilt the saucer back and fill the glass with water.
+Now, tilt the saucer back and fill the glass with water.

-How Does It Work?
+How Does It Work

 The trick behind the Disappearing Money experiment is the refraction of light.
 Images that we see are all light rays that reach our eyes.
 When these light rays travel through air, they experience little or no refraction.
 That’s why you can still see the penny through the side of the empty glass.

 When you poured water into the glass, it was as though the penny had disappeared, but it was really just some bending light rays.
 After traveling through the water and the side of the glass, none of the rays were able to reach your eyes.
-Refraction occurs because of the molecules in the substance that the light rays are passing through.
+Refraction occurs because of the molecules in the substances that the light rays are passing through.
 Gas molecules are spread out.
 This is why little to no refraction occurs.
 However, when light rays pass through a substance such as water, the refraction is greater because the molecules are closer together.